getbettr/epok/README.md

 # Where should we push the docker image?
 Should be reachable from cluster.
 EPOK_IMAGE="my.docker.registry/epok:latest"

-# What interface should epok forward packets from?
+# What interfaces should epok forward packets from?
-EPOK_INTERFACE="eth0"
+EPOK_INTERFACES="eth0"

 # What user@host should epok use to contact the host machine?
 EPOK_SSH_HOST=user@10.0.0.1